valntn/nanopore_genomic_tutorial/Walkthrough.md

 In RStudio type in

     pavian::runApp(port=5000)
 Then load the report file and visualise the plot in "Samples".
-We can see that there is some contamination in the long reads file.
+We can see that there is some contamination with *Streptomyces* in the long reads file, but the short reads seem fine.

 Use seqkit stats to check stats on N50, number of reads, max length, quality scores, etc